THE HISTORY OF THE UBER DRIVER ACCIDENT IN SAN FRANCISCO

 - Aren’t subject to annual, random, or scheduled inspections

-And as the company evolves that growth brings with it a whole host of new dangers.
+And as the company evolves, its growth brings with it a whole host of new dangers.

-Since then other people have suffered tragedies as Uber strives to put its self-driving cars on the roads.
-Earlier this year a pedestrian was killed in Arizona after being struck by a self-driving car.
+Since then, other people have suffered tragedies as Uber strives to put its self-driving cars on the roads.
+Recently, a pedestrian was killed in Arizona after being struck by a self-driving car.
 An investigation revealed that the car’s software did indeed identify the pedestrian but failed to send a signal that would have stopped the car in time to avoid striking the individual.

-The real takeaway from any story about an Uber accident in San Francisco is that Uber drivers aren’t any safer than you or I when they get behind the wheel.
+The real takeaway from any story about an Uber driver accident in San Francisco is that Uber drivers aren’t any safer than any other driver when they get behind the wheel.
 Why?
-Because they’re not professional drivers.
-They're at the mercy of any and all "contributing factors" while behind the wheel just like us.
+Because they’re not professional drivers and are just ordinary people.